Why life is hot: Results

-Focus now on cycles in which the chemiostatted species are related to nucleoside phosphate `energy currency', e.g.~the species $A$ could be ATP, GTP or complexes formed with these molecules.
-Species $P$ would then be the inorganic phosphate ion, and species $D$ would be the corresponding ADP, GDP etc. Depending on the specific `currency', the temperature, pH and other conditions, $K_{APD}\simeq 10^5$--$10^6\,\mathrm{M}$. \cite{rosing1972value,kotting2004time,alberty2005thermodynamics} In cells, the concentration of energy sources containing ATP (or GTP) as well as the concentration of inorganic phosphate is in the millimolar range, while the concentrations of hydrolysed forms (ADP etc.) is typically in the micromolar range.
-Hence, in a biological organism, the reaction quotient $\RQ_{APD}=c_Dc_P/c_A$ is of the order $10^{-5}$--$10^{-6}\,\mathrm{M}$, which corresponds to $K_{APD}/\RQ_{APD}\sim10^{10}$--$10^{12}$, or equivalently $\Delta G \simeq 21$--$28\,\kT\simeq50$--$\SI{70}{\kilo\joule\per\mol}$.
-This is a very large number.
-After providing some numerical estimates of entropy and heat production in real biochemical reactions mimicked by the network in Fig.~\ref{fig:network}, we will propose an explanation of why natural selection has `tuned' $K_{APD}/\RQ_{APD}$ to such large values.
+Depending on the specific `energy currency', the temperature, pH and other conditions, $K\simeq 10^5$--$10^6\,\mathrm{M}$ \cite{rosing1972value,kotting2004time,alberty2005thermodynamics}.
+In cells, the concentration of energy sources containing ATP or GTP as well as the concentration of inorganic phosphate is in the millimolar range, while the concentrations of hydrolysed forms (ADP etc.) is typically in the micromolar range \cite{milo2010bionumbers}.
+Hence, in a biological organism, the reaction quotient $\RQ=c_\text{NDP}c_\text{P}/c_\text{NTP}$ is of the order $10^{-5}$--$10^{-6}\,\mathrm{M}$, which corresponds to $K/\RQ\sim10^{9}$--$10^{12}$, or equivalently $\Delta G \simeq 21$--$28\,\kT\simeq50$--$\SI{70}{\kilo\joule\per\mol}$.
+These are very large numbers.
+After providing some numerical estimates of heat production in biochemical reactions, we will propose an explanation of why natural selection has `tuned' $K/\RQ$ to such large values.